igorrazumny/igorrazumny/README.md

 Hi, Iâ€™m Igor Razumny

-I design and deliver secure, compliant systems for the healthcare and finance â€” from strategy to production.
+I design and deliver secure, compliant GenAI systems for the healthcare and finance â€” from strategy to production.

 ## Project Management & Agile Certifications